memph1024/swapdex-documentation/docs/get-started/index.md

 !!!hint
     This is recommended for users with backgrounds of all levels, and the course is free!

-## **Brand new to Phoenix?**
+## **Brand new to Kusari?**

-For brand-new learners of Phoenix, check-out:
+For brand-new learners of Kusari, check-out:

-- Reading the Phoenix Overview page
+- Reading the Kusari Overview page
 - Reading our articles on Medium
-- Creating a Phoenix Account
+- Creating a Kusari Account
-- Using Phoenix endpoints
+- Using Kusari endpoints
-- Claiming Phoenix TSDX coins
+- Claiming Kusari TSDX coins
-- Running a Validator on Phoenix
+- Running a Validator on Kusari
-- Staking as a Nominator on Phoenix
+- Staking as a Nominator on Kusari

-## <b>Developing on Phoenix?</b>
+## <b>Developing on Kusari?</b>

-For developers who want to leverage on Phoenix's unique advantages, please visit:
+For developers who want to leverage on Kusari's unique advantages, please visit:

 - The builders guide